Skip to main content

 AI for Private Equity

-AI is already inside your deal flow.
+AI for Private Equity is already inside your deal flow.
 The LP DDQ is the question that lands first.

 Deal teams paste target-company data into ChatGPT.
 IR drafts LP letters with Copilot.
 Portfolio companies run six AI tools each with no governance line connecting them.
 The next DDQ asks one question: how is AI being used, where does fund and portfolio data go, and who owns the answer.
 HIP installs that answer before the LP asks.